Why We Should Say NO to Plastic Bags

 Nonrenewable Resources

 Plastic is made from natural gas and petroleum.
 These materials are both nonrenewable resources which means that there is only just so much available to go around to make all of the plastic used and needed.
-Single-use plastic bags are not necessary, so by eliminating them, there are more nonrenewable resources available to create other plastic items that are much more necessary.
+Single-use plastic grocery bags are not necessary, so by eliminating them, there are more nonrenewable resources available to create other plastic items that are much more necessary.

 Low Recycling Rates

 Disposable plastic bags are recyclable, which means they are capable of being repurposed again and again into new and useful items.
 However, the recycling rates for plastic bags are very low.
-Actually processing and handling these thin-film bags is challenging.
+Processing and handling these thin-film bags is challenging.
 The bags can easily become stuck and tangled in machinery.
 Removing the tangled bags can be time-consuming and potentially dangerous, so many recycling facilities do not accept single-use plastic bags.

 Landfills and Litter